This blog may contain affiliate links. Read our disclosure policy for more info.

 5. Visit Lake Louise

 One of the most beautiful lakes in the area, if not all of Canada – Lake Louise is a short 40-minute drive from Banff via the Trans-Canada Highway.
-It’s the perfect choice for a day trip from Banff, especially in the summer when the water in the lake is at its bluest!
-Honestly, the photos don’t do it justice you just have to see how blue the water really is for yourself!
+So if you’re stuck deciding between Banff or Lake Louise, a day trip from Banff is the perfect solution!
+Honestly, the photos don’t do it justice – especially in the summer when the water in the lake is at its bluest.
+You just have to see how blue the water is for yourself.

 The Lake Agnes Tea House Trail is one of my favorite hikes here.
 It begins at the lake’s edge and takes you well above Lake Louise, where you can glance down and see areas of the lake from afar.
 The Lake Agnes Tea House Trail is a somewhat challenging, but not technical, 7.3-kilometer (4.5-mile) return trail.

-There are loads of delicious restaurants in Lake Louise including Bill Peyto’s Cafe and the Lake Louise Village Grill
+There are loads of delicious restaurants in Lake Louise too, including Bill Peyto’s Cafe and the Lake Louise Village Grill.

-But if you’re not familiar with Lake Louise it may be a good idea to book a guided tour of the lake.
-Like this 4-hour tour which includes a visit to nearby Moraine Lake too.
-On the tour, you will learn about the history of the area, and get the chance to take some photos at the Valley of Ten Peaks.
-This particular tour is only available to book between April and November and costs $95 CAD.
+But if you’re not familiar with Lake Louise, it may be a good idea to book a guided tour from Banff to Lake Louise.
+Just like this 4-hour tour, which includes a visit to nearby Moraine Lake too!
+On the tour, you will learn about the history of the area, and get the chance to take some epic photos at the Valley of Ten Peaks.
+This particular tour is only available to book between April and November and costs $104 CAD per person.

-Honestly, the hop-on-hop-off bus is a great option in the busy summer months if you don’t want to deal with the hassle of getting parking.
-Getting parking at Lake Louise, Moraine Lake, and Johnston Canyon is such a headache, and in some cases, impossible.
+Honestly, the hop-on-hop-off bus is a great option in the busy summer month if you don’t want to deal with the hassle of getting parking at Lake Louise.
+Seriously, parking here, as well as at Johnston Canyon in the summer months can be such a headache!
 If you can’t get a spot you may be turned away to try and come back another day.
 At least with this bus, you’re guaranteed to get there to see the attractions!

 Where to Stay in Lake Louise:

-If you’re looking for luxury, then you can splurge at the Fairmont Chateau Lake Louise.
-It is an icon of the area and simply breathtaking, located on the edge of Lake Louise.
+If you’re looking to spend a night in luxury, then you can splurge at the Fairmont Chateau Lake Louise!
+The Fairmont really is an icon of the area and simply breathtaking – we’re super jealous if you decide to stay!
+This hotel is located on the edge of Lake Louise with some of the best views around.
+Rooms here start at $755 CAD and you can secure your date here.

 6. See Moraine Lake

-One of the most epic free things to do in Banff in summer is to visit Moraine Lake.
-The lake has a bright turquoise color, and the surrounding mountains are nothing shy of amazing.
+One of the most epic free things to do in Banff in summer is to visit Moraine Lake!
+The lake is up there with Lake Louise as one of our favorite lakes to visit in Canada, surrounded by mountains that are nothing short of amazing.
 There are plenty of amazing things to do at Moraine Lake, such as hiking, enjoying a coffee, or even going canoeing!

-One of the best viewpoints at the lake is from a spot called the Rock Pile.
-It’s only a short hike from the parking lot (300 meters) and to reach it jump on the Consolation Lakes trail until you hit a Y in the path.
+Our favorite viewpoint of the lake is from a spot called the Rock Pile.
+It’s only a short hike from the parking lot 300 m (984 ft) and to reach it you can take the Consolation Lakes trail until you hit a Y in the path.
 Here you’ll see a bench and a sign talking about bear safety.
-Take the trail to the right and follow it up to the Rock Pile.
+All you need to do now is take the trail to the right and follow it right up to the viewpoint!

-If you are planning on driving to Moraine Lake, you’re out of luck!
 As of 2023, Parks Canada has restricted the Moraine Lake Road and parking lot to commercial traffic only.
-You’ll need to figure out a parking alternative at the lake like catching a Parks Canada shuttle, taking public transit, or saving yourself all the hassle and booking this hop-on-hop-off bus from Banff town that stops at Moraine Lake, Lake Louise, and Johnston Canyon!
+So, you’ll need to figure out a parking alternative at the lake, like catching a Parks Canada shuttle, taking public transit, or saving yourself all the hassle and booking this hop-on-hop-off bus from Banff town that stops at Moraine Lake, Lake Louise, and Johnston Canyon!

-For more tips before you go, we put together this complete guide on getting to Moraine Lake.
+For more tips before you go, we put together this complete guide on how to get to Moraine Lake.
 Also, take note that Moraine Lake closes annually in October and doesn’t open again until the end of May, so it really is a summer-only activity in Banff.

 Want to visit Moraine Lake for sunrise?

-The only way to visit this year (since the road has closed to personal vehicles) is to go on this organized tour.
-The tour begins at 4 am in Banff, and because they are a licensed tour operator, they can access Moraine Lake for sunrise.
-The tour costs $220 CAD and includes not only a visit to Moraine Lake with hot chocolate and coffee to enjoy, but also an early morning visit to Lake Louise.
-That means you can visit two of the busiest lakes in Canada without the crowds or the stress of parking/ shuttles.
-You can book the tour here with free cancelation up to 24 hours before.
+- The tour begins at 4 am in Banff.
+It costs $287 CAD and includes not only a visit to Moraine Lake with hot chocolate and coffee to enjoy, but also an early morning visit to Lake Louise.
+That means you can visit two of the busiest lakes in Canada without the crowds or the stress of parking/shuttles.
+You can book the tour here with free cancellation up to 24 hours before.

 7. Drive the Bow Valley Parkway

-I touched on Lake Louise briefly earlier but neglected to mention the amazing drive you’ll encounter to get there.
-The drive between Lake Louise and Banff is really special.
+I touched on Lake Louise earlier, but I didn’t mention the amazing drive you can take to get there.
+The drive between Lake Louise and Banff is really special – it really is an incredible adventure in itself!

 Along your road trip, I suggest you take a slight detour and drive the Bow Valley Parkway to get there.
-The Bow Valley Parkway is a highway that stretches between Banff and Lake Louise and is one of the most spectacular in Canada.
-The 50-kilometer-long highway takes around 1 hour to drive without stopping but allowing half a day is recommended.
+This is a highway that stretches between Banff and Lake Louise and, in our opinion, is one of the most spectacular drives in Canada!
+The 50-kilometer-long (31 miles) highway takes around 1 hour to drive without stopping, but we’d allow half a day to get the full experience.

 Some of the best places to check out on the Bow Valley Parkway include:

-Castle Mountain Viewpoint – Castle Mountain is one of those mountains you simply can’t miss.
-At the roadside viewpoint, you get amazing views.
-However, those who want a closer look can hike 6.5 km (4 miles) out and back to the viewpoint.
+Castle Mountain Viewpoint – Castle Mountain is one of those mountains in Banff you simply can’t miss.
+Here at the roadside viewpoint, you get some spectacular views of the Bow River and the valley.
+However, those who want a closer look can drive up to the Castle Mountain Lookout trail, where you can hike 6.5 km (4 miles) out and back to the mountain viewpoint.

-Morant’s Curve – This is my favorite place to photograph on the Bow Valley Parkway.
-Morant’s Curve is a famous viewpoint (pictured above) in the Bow Valley, where the train passes through the valley.
-It’s stunning and a must-visit!
+Morant’s Curve – This has got to be my favorite place to photograph on the Bow Valley Parkway.
+Morant’s Curve (pictured above) is one of the most famous viewpoints in the Bow Valley, where the iconic train passes through.
+While there’s no set schedule for the trains, you can expect to see one every hour or so.
+Either way, this spot really is stunning and a must-visit!

 Moose Meadows – Moose Meadows isn’t home to many moose these days, but it’s a nice place to stop with spectacular views.

 Baker Creek Mountain Resort – Looking for a beautiful cabin getaway?
 Baker Creek Mountain Resort is the perfect place to stay on the Bow Valley Parkway.
+Situated in an ideal spot on the western stretch of the Parkway, there’s a whole range of room types to pick from.
 Choose a romantic Jacuzzi Suite for couples or a one-bedroom loft for families!
+Rooms here start at $390 CAD and can be booked online here.

 8. Go canyoning

-Definitely an activity for the more adventurous traveler – why not consider trying the thrilling sport of canyoning in the heart of the Canadian Rockies.
+If you’re looking for a unique activity that’ll leave you with so many amazing memories, why not consider trying the adrenaline-pumping sport of canyoning in the heart of the Canadian Rockies?

 9. Enjoy patio drinks on Banff Ave

 Another option is the local favorite Elk & Oarsman on 119 Banff Avenue.
 It has an awesome rooftop patio with 360-degree views of the town and mountains.
-It’s a popular sports bar so if you’ve got a game to watch they’re likely to be showing it!
+It’s also a popular sports bar, so if you’ve got a game to watch they’re likely to be showing it!

 If you want a side of steak with your view, pop on down to Chuck’s Steakhouse at 101 Banff Avenue, where you can enjoy a delicious meal on their outdoor patio.
-This is less of a bar and more of a restaurant, but worth of visit if you’re looking for a good meal.
+This is less of a bar and more of a restaurant, but worth a visit if you’re looking for a good meal.
+(P.S. – Their beef ribs are out-of-this-world!).

 Finally, I just have to mention Banff Ave.
-Brewing Co. because I just love a good craft beer and this is what these guys excel at.
+Brewing Co. because I just love a good craft beer and this is what these guys live and breathe.
 Enjoy a pale ale, IPA, pilsener, and other awesome varieties from their patio.
 They also serve a varied food menu with salads, sandwiches, and other snacks on offer.
-This is a great place to meet people in Banff!
+If you’re a solo traveler or just itching to be social, this is also a great place to meet people in Banff!

 10. Go fishing

-It helps too that it’s one of the most scenic locations in the world to fish, and so it attracts a large number of fishermen, particularly during the summer.
+It helps too that Banff is one of the most scenic locations in the world to fish, attracting a large number of fishermen every year, particularly during the summer.
+If you’ve got a few fishing buddies who are looking for a new spot to try, why not pitch together for a road trip up to this fishing Mecca?

-It’s important to note that a national park fishing permit is needed to fish anywhere in Banff National Park, these can be purchased from the park’s visitor center.
+It’s important to note that a national park fishing permit is needed to fish anywhere in Banff National Park, even if you’re heading out on a tour!
+These can be purchased from the park’s visitor center or online here.

 11. Explore Lake Minnewanka

-The lakes in Banff National Park are really some of the most beautiful places to visit.
+The lakes in Banff National Park are really some of the most beautiful places to visit – if you’re like us then your Instagram will soon be full of lake pics!
 Lake Minnewanka is no different and everyone who comes to Banff to get amazing photos should visit.

-Lake Minnewanka is located only 15 minutes from Banff town and is most famous for the Lake Minnewanka cruise.
-I’ve personally done the cruise and thoroughly enjoyed it.
-I even put together a guide on everything you need to know before taking the Lake Minnewanka cruise if you want to know more!
+Lake Minnewanka is just a 15-minute drive from Banff town and is most famous for the Lake Minnewanka cruise.
+Dan and I have tried the cruise out for ourselves, and we had such an amazing time!
+I even put together a guide on everything you need to know before taking the Lake Minnewanka cruise if you want to know more.

-With that said, you don’t need to do this cruise to enjoy the views.
-From the edge of the lake, you can stare out at the surrounding mountains and even take a short hike.
 If you want to really stretch your legs and get some great photos then consider hiking the Lake Minnewanka Lakeside Trail.
-The trail is 16 kilometers out and back and is a great free way to enjoy spectacular views without paying for the cruise.
+The trail is around 16 kilometers (9.9 mi) out and back and is a great free way to enjoy spectacular views without paying for the cruise.

 12. Enjoy Two Jack Lake

-Two Jack Lake is one of the most popular lakes to enjoy near Banff in the summertime.
+Two Jack Lake is another of the most popular lakes to enjoy near Banff in the summertime, and it’s only a 15-minute drive from downtown Banff!
 With the warmer days, it’s the perfect place to cool off and even have a few drinks.

 At Two Jack Lake, you’ll find a large day-use area complete with picnic benches and mountain views.
-Stop at the day-use area, catch spectacular views of Mt Rundle, and continue onto Lake Minnewanaka (Two Jack Lake is located along the road to Lake Minnewanka.)
+There’s a brilliant day-use area with spectacular views of Mt Rundle, and from here you can continue onto Lake Minnewanaka (Two Jack Lake is located along the road to Lake Minnewanka).

-If you want, there are also two large campgrounds at Two Jack Lake.
-The campsites usually book up months in advance, but if you can snag a spot (like we did last year), then you’ll love camping here.
-Often if you visit mid-week and only need to stay for one night you can get lucky with a cancellation.
+If you’re planning to go camping, there are also two large campgrounds at Two Jack Lake.
+The 74 campsites usually book up months in advance, but if you can snag a spot (like we did last year), then you’ll love camping here.
+Often, if you visit mid-week and only need to stay for one night, you can get lucky with a cancellation.

-Two Jack Lakeside Campground is my personal favorite since it offers views of the lake.
+The Two Jack Lakeside campground is my personal favorite since it offers views of the lake.
 You have to sleep somewhere, right?
 And this is definitely one of the more affordable options.
+Pricing for a regular site at Two Jack Main starts at $23 CAD and $29.25 CAD at Two Jack Lakeside.

 13. Drive the Icefields Parkways